syncfusion-content/blazor-docs/blazor/treegrid/column-template.md

 # Column Template in Blazor Tree Grid

-> Before adding column template to the Tree Grid, it is recommended to go through the [template](./templates/#templates) section topic to configure the template.
+> Before adding column template to the tree grid, it is recommended to go through the [template](./templates/#templates) section topic to configure the template.

-To know about **Column Template** in Blazor Tree Grid Component, you can check this video.
+To know about **Column Template** in Blazor tree grid Component, you can check this video.

 {% youtube
 "youtube:https://www.youtube.com/watch?v=PnM11O-BPVU"%}